 PNG - graphics with solid colors or with a transparent background (e.g. logo, buttons, saved from vector graphics)

-Avoid using big images for page content because this will slow down the page loading time.
-Less than 100KB file size is more preferable.
+Avoid using very big file size for page content because this will slow down the page loading time.
+Less than 200KB file size is more preferable.